Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults: Related Work

-\textbf{\textit{Summary.}} \sr integrates the design philosophies of various prior safety architectures for AV while providing the flexibility of incremental addition of capabilities making it practical and easy to include in existing AV software stacks.
-Many existing approaches for safe control can be housed within this architecture to expand the capabilities and fault handling of the safety layer.
-This work provides a path to the integration of various safety techniques in AV achieving a result that is better than the sum of its parts.
+\textbf{Summary.} \ps integrates the design philosophies of various prior safety architectures for AV while providing targeted safety guarantees and the flexibility of incremental development making it practical and easy to include in existing AV software stacks.
+Existing approaches for safe control can be housed within this architecture to expand the capabilities and fault handling of the safety layer.
+This work provides a path to verifiable fulfillment of safety properties in AV, starting from Perception.

-Machine learning has enabled applications that might have remained impossible otherwise.
-The complexity of the tasks involved in such applications has made achieving similar capabilities and performance with classical algorithms, as yet, impossible.
-However, classical algorithms can fulfill specific safety requirements for these tasks while being fully verifiable for their behavior, as shown by our prior work~\cite{verifiable-od}. \sr pairs machine learning fulfilled tasks with corresponding classical algorithms that provide specific safety guarantees while improving upon both by enabling synergistic cooperations.
-We first discuss the general model of \sr architecture before exploring how it can be applied toward resolving perception faults in autonomous vehicles (AV).
-The defining components of \sr, as shown in Figure~\ref{fig:sr_overview}, are: